Skip to content

-What is the Welsh Government proposing in regard to elective home education?
+What has the Welsh Government published in regard to elective home education?

 Recently the Government has been sending out standard letters in response to letters received from home educators.
 These are being used as a means of informally announcing the changes which it plans to implement from April next year.
 We have obtained a copy of one of these letters, and it is linked from this news update No Reply from the Government which was published today.
 The proposal of greatest concern is that they plan to make it mandatory for EHE children to be interviewed by LA staff.